 - Microsoft Visual Basic for Applications 6.0 Software Development Kit Version 6.4/6.5 Welcome Guide

 1999 - In late 1998 through 1999, VB.NET was being developed to support the notion of VB6 sourced projects that allowed you to edit and compile VB6 projects inside VB.NET.
 However, in December of 1999 Microsoft decided to break compatibility with VB6.
-Although, the Visual Basic Editor 6.x continued to be refined and compatible until 2007 with Visual Basic 6.5 (VBA 6.5 w/VBE 6.5), the final version that can be hosted.
+Although, the Visual Basic Editor 6.0 version 6.x continued to be refined until 2007 with Visual Basic 6.5 (VBA 6.5 w/VBE 6.5), the final version that can be hosted.
 In Office 2010, VBA 7/VBE 7 received 64-bit support, but no additional features were added.
-In 2013-2016 there were very few changes to Visual Basic with VBA 7.1/VBE 7.1.
+In Office 2013-2016 there were very few changes to Visual Basic with VBA 7.1/VBE 7.1.
 Although, Office for MAC was brought back in 2016 with a couple minor updates to VBA including a sandboxed environment by default.
 We plan to patch compatibility with VB6, by building a custom language service that plugs into the Visual Studio 2008 Shell, so that we can save the syntax of the older language and extend its capabilities.

-Then, the first working IDE clone prototype was released on 10/31/18 as announced, after only one month of development.
-It was called VB6Backporter.exe, and it was written in VB.NET to handle VB6 projects.
-Just 2 months later, an early BETA of the Visual Basic 6.5 IDE (VB65.exe) was released on 12/31/18, written with VB6.
+12/31/18 - Just 2 months later, an early BETA of the Visual Basic 6.5 IDE (VB65.exe) was released, written with VB6.
 It was actually backported to the VB6 format by/from its own code content (VB6Backporter.exe).
 There were only minor conversions left over that needed to be written by hand, so it saved a lot of development time overall.
 It took 2 months because the VBA SDK had to be integrated with VB6 project formatting, and filtered out for any unused VBA project formatting and unrelated menu items.
-The IDE wasn't as easy to customize.
+The IDE wasn't that easy to customize.

-Visual Basic 6.5 IDE (Latest version updates 6/23/19)
+Visual Basic 6.5 IDE (Latest version updates - 6/23/19)

 The integration classes included with the VBA SDK have now been heavily modified to emulate VB6's intrinsic features.
 VB65.exe acts as the host application, with VBA embedded inside of it, sharing the same memory space.
 Visual Basic 6.5 can create, open, edit, and save project (.vbp;.vbg;.bas;.cls;.frm) files.
 It can also add/remove references and components.
 The intrinsic functions of VB65.exe automate the compile process to build executable files in native or p-code format, provided that a licensed copy of Visual Basic 6.0 is installed.

 - Menu items can be dynamically customized by the developer with a lot of flexibility.

-Mouse-wheel and touch-pad input is automatically supported out-of-the-box.
+- Mouse-wheel and touch-pad input is automatically supported out-of-the-box.